Stephanie Nelson-Dusek

 Before joining Wilder, Stephanie worked in a variety of research roles, including as a public opinion researcher in Washington D.C., an evaluator at the Science Museum of Minnesota, and an archaeologist and registrar for an excavation in Cyprus.
 Stephanie earned her M.A. in social sciences from the University of Chicago and her B.A. from Gustavus Adolphus College, where she studied classics and anthropology.

-Outside of work, you can find Stephanie having fun with her kiddos, wandering through museums, and planning her next travel adventure.
+Outside of work, you can find Stephanie immersed in a good book, planting in her native garden, or having fun with her kids.

 Additional Publications